n3ko1/WrapMap/README.md

 For more information, check the WrapMapConfig.py file.

-Writing additional Modules
+<b>Writing additional Modules</b><br>

 Every module needs to implement the WrapMapModule class which abstracts all the boilerplate code, e.g. for handling the subprocesses.
 The module itself needs to implement only the "enumerate" method which can do anything you want it to do.
 From the WrapMapModule class you can access the module configuration as specified in the WrapMapConfig class.
 Also you have direct access to additional options such as wordlists.

-# Access the WORDLIST option from within a module
+To Access the WORDLIST option from within a module

 self.options['WORDLIST']

-# Access the name of the module
+To Access the name of the module

 self.module['name']

 Every module should return its results by calling its callback function which creates a certain dict which has the following structure: